-The principal secondary reading for the course consists of the lecture notes available on-line on the course website (owl.uwo.ca), available through the toolbar on the left side of the website, by week of the course.
-These folders for each week also contain links to the Power Points for each lecture and to the readings that will be discussed in class and in tutorials.
+The principal secondary reading for the course consists of the lecture notes available on-line on the course website (owl.uwo.ca).
+The webpages for each week also contain links to the Power Points for most lectures and to the readings that will be discussed in class and in tutorials.
 Other materials - for example, texts required for the essays and the guide to researching and writing a history essay - are found in the Resources Links and Descriptions section of the course website.
-A coursepack with the assigned documents may be purchased at the Western bookstore for \$50.00 plus tax of \$2.50.
+A coursepack with the assigned documents may be purchased at the Western bookstore for

+\$50.00 plus tax of \$2.50.
 Purchase of the coursepack is not required.
 However, students are strongly encouraged to purchase the coursepack, since this will permit easier reference to documents in lecture and during tutorial discussions, and will help in preparing for the quiz and final examination, both of which will test knowledge of the assigned sources.